Architecture

 4. Stream live events to the CLI and persist durable run artifacts.

-Interactive jaiph run parses __JAIPH_EVENT__ lines from the runner’s stderr, renders the progress tree, and runs hooks. jaiph run --raw skips that shell: the child uses inherited stdio so events still land on stderr unchanged — used when embedding Jaiph or when the host wraps a container (see CLI — jaiph run and Sandboxing — Docker container isolation).
+Interactive jaiph run parses __JAIPH_EVENT__ lines from the runner’s stderr, renders the progress tree, and runs hooks. jaiph run --raw skips that shell.
+The child uses inherited stdio, so events still land on stderr unchanged.
+Use --raw when you embed Jaiph or when the host wraps a container (see CLI, jaiph run and Sandboxing).

-All orchestration — local jaiph run, jaiph test, and Docker jaiph run — uses the Node workflow runtime (AST interpreter).
-Docker containers run the same node-workflow-runner process with the compiled JS source tree and scripts mounted read-only.
+All orchestration uses the Node workflow runtime, which is the AST interpreter, whether you run local jaiph run, jaiph test, or Docker jaiph run.
+Docker containers run the same jaiph run --raw / __workflow-runner dispatch with the compiled JS source tree and scripts mounted read-only.

 Core components